 Dr. Susan Klein, FIVE’s Board Treasurer, is Professor Emerita at Indiana University, where she joined the special education faculty in 1969 and retired in 2004.
 Her research and teaching interests focused on families of persons with disabilities with a special emphasis on young children.
 She has worked with Indiana policy makers and college faculty throughout Indiana to create training programs for teachers and medical personnel that addressed family needs.
 After retiring, Susan has continued to remain active in the profession doing research, teaching an occasional doctoral seminar in special education at Indiana University, serving on doctoral dissertation committees, and mentoring newly-minted Ph.D. graduates and classroom teachers.
 A passion for parents of children with disabilities, which arose out of summer camp experiences while still in college, redirected her from studying music to pursuing a teaching career in special education.
 Susan taught special education in the public schools of Brookline, Massachusetts, before completing her Ph.D. at the University of Illinois.

 Karen McCabe is the co-Founder and Board President of The Five Project.
 Karen has an Ed.M. in International Education Policy from Harvard Graduate School of Education and an M.S. in Adult Education from Indiana University.
+She has worked as a teacher, advisor, and administrator at local adult education programs for many years, including recently at International Institute of New England (Manchester, NH) and currently at Mount Wachusett Community College in Massachusetts.
 Her connection with China began as a student and she also was inspired by Zhang Ge during her first trip to China in 1992.
-She has worked in the field of adult education for almost 20 years.
-During that time, she has worked as a teacher, advisor, and administrator at local nonprofit organizations.
 Given her professional background in nonprofit management and administration, Karen provides most of the administrative and logistical management of The Five Project.
 With her background in Chinese and education, she has also volunteered frequently for FIVE in China, including serving as a translator for training events, and organizing and participating in many support group activities.
 In addition to her degrees in Education, Karen also earned a B.A. in Chinese and Spanish (Hamilton College) and an M.A. in Chinese (Indiana University).
-She currently works for EveryoneOn as a Digital Skills Instructor for Spanish-speaking adults and at Harvard Kennedy School.